mikelove/alpine/README.md

 (the [Sassolungo](https://en.wikipedia.org/wiki/Langkofel) mountain in the Dolomites)

-This is an R/Bioconductor package for modeling and correcting fragment sequence bias for RNA-seq transcript abundance estimation.
+`alpine` is an R/Bioconductor package for modeling and correcting fragment sequence bias for RNA-seq transcript abundance estimation.
 There is a minimal example in `vignettes/alpine.Rmd`.